top of page

 Sad Fact #2: More older adults are living alone than ever before.
 Social isolation can take a serious toll on physical and mental health, increasing the risk of depression and other concerns.

-So why not bring these two groups together?
+Why not bring these two groups together?
 Senior cats need loving homes, and many seniors would welcome the companionship of a cat—but often choose not to adopt later in life for two common reasons:

 • The rising cost of pet ownership